bioperl/bioperl-live/INSTALL-WIN.md

 and know what you're doing.

 [Cygwin](http://en.wikipedia.org/wiki/Cygwin) is a [UNIX](http://en.wikipedia.org/wiki/UNIX)
 emulation environment for Windows and comes with its own copy of Perl.
-Information on Cygwin and Bioperl is found below.
+Information on Cygwin and BioPerl is found below.

 ### Installation using the ActiveState Perl Package Manager